ms8r/amspy/README.md

 * **AlsoSpy**: Will scrape "also bought" titles for each book page in `start_urls`. `start_urls` are determined from either an ASIN  specified as `-a` command line parameters (`-a asin=...`) or from a file with a list of ASINs, provided (via `-a infile=...`).
 Maximum depth to with to follow also-boughts should be defined by `-s DEPTH_LIMIT=<number>` when calling the spider (otherwise DEPTH_LIMIT value in settings.py will be applied).

 Currently runs under Python 2.7.
 Requires [Scrapy](https://scrapy.org/) and [Pandas](http://pandas.pydata.org/).
 MIT license.
-Use responsibly -- complying with Amazon's [Conditions of Use](https://www.amazon.com/gp/help/customer/display.html/?nodeId=508088) is your responsibility.
+Use responsibly &ndash; complying with Amazon's [Conditions of Use](https://www.amazon.com/gp/help/customer/display.html/?nodeId=508088) is your responsibility.